2013 World Baseball Classic: Format

 In the first round, each team played the other three teams in its pool once.
 Teams were ranked by winning percentage in the first round, with the top two teams in each pool advancing to the second round.
 There, the teams from Pools A and B (in Pool 1) and the teams from Pools C and D (in Pool 2) competed in a double-elimination format.

 The top two teams in each pool in the second round entered the four-team single-elimination semifinals.
 The four qualifying teams crossed over for the semifinals, with the winner of each pool playing against the runner-up from the other pool.

-In the final, the team with the higher winning percentage of games in the tournament were to be the home team.
+In the final, the team with the higher winning percentage of games in the tournament was the home team.
 If the teams competing in the final had identical winning percentages in the tournament, then World Baseball Classic, Inc. (WBCI) would conduct a coin flip or draw to determine the home team.

 In the first round, ties were to be broken in the following order of priority: